Alpha-AASTU/Udemy-Project/README.md

 # Udemy-Project

 ## About The project
-The aim of this proect is to clone the udemy website.
+The aim of this project is to clone the **Udemy**, Udemy is an online learning platform that offers a wide range of courses on various subjects, including technology, business, personal development, languages, and more.
+Programming Languages used are HTML, CSS, PHP and different API's...

 ## Institution
 Addis Ababa Science and Technology University